 For those with the right skills, a career in health care informatics can be both personally and professionally rewarding.
-It can also be financially rewarding — the talent shortage means there are abundant job opportunities, some of them paying six-figure salaries.
+It can also be financially beneficial — the talent shortage means there are abundant job opportunities, some of them paying six-figure salaries.

 Health Informatics: What Skills Do You Need to Succeed?